Arun152k/ETL-Airflow-Kafka-Spark-Cassandra/README.md

 Defines an Airflow DAG that fetches random user data from an external API, formats it, and streams it to Kafka.

 ### `ETL.py`
-Contains the ETL logic using Spark to consume data from Kafka, process it, and store it in Cassandra.
-It also defines functions to create keyspace and tables in Cassandra.
+Contains the ETL pipeline using Spark to consume data from Kafka, process it, and store it in Cassandra.

 ### `flaskServer.py`
 Provides API endpoints using Flask and Swagger to interact with the data stored in Cassandra.
 Endpoints include fetching the first five rows, counting rows, adding, updating, deleting, and searching for users.